rust-windowing/winit/src/changelog/unreleased.md

     identify a finger in a multi-touch interaction.
 Replaces the old `Touch::id`.
   - In the same spirit rename `DeviceEvent::MouseMotion` to `PointerMotion`.
   - Remove `Force::Calibrated::altitude_angle`.
+  - On X11, fix XInput handling that prevented a new window from getting the focus. (#2841)

 ### Removed